tzolov/java/README.md

 With this you are ready to start using the `Tensorflow Java API` for building new or inferring a pre-built Tensorflow models.

-Following snippets shows how to use the API to build a image recognition service that uses a pre-trained Inception model:
+Following snippets shows how to use the API to build a image recognition service that uses an [Inception model](https://github.com/tensorflow/models/tree/master/inception) to classify in real-time images into different categories (e.g. labels).

+The input of the service are the model path and the image location.
+Result contains the name of the recognized category (e.g. label) along with the confidence (e.g. confidence) that the image represents this category.

 ```java
 /* Copyright 2019 The TensorFlow Authors.
 All Rights Reserved.